The Insider's Guide to Buying Property in the US Virgin Islands

-How do I become a resident of the US Virgin Islands?
+- How do you become a resident of the US Virgin Islands?

 American citizens are free to move to the US Virgin Islands without the need to produce any new documents such as work visas.
 Citizens of other countries who would like to become a resident of the US Virgin Islands are required to secure a resident alien status, a work visa, a student visa and/or a temporary visa as is the case in the US mainland and US federal immigration regulations apply in the US Virgin Islands.

-How do I become a citizen of the US Virgin Islands?
+- How do you become a citizen of the US Virgin Islands?